Roman salute: United States

-White supremacist and Neo-Nazi groups, such as the Proud Boys, have used the salute in the US.
-Alt-right figure Richard Spencer used it during a 2016 speech in support of Donald Trump, while shouting "Hail Trump!
+White supremacist and neo-Nazi groups, such as the Proud Boys, have used the salute in the US.
+Members of the audience of alt-right figure Richard Spencer used it after he finished a 2016 speech in support of Donald Trump by shouting "Hail Trump!
 Hail our people!
 Hail victory!"

+On 20 January 2025 following Trump's re-election as US President, at his second inauguration billionaire Elon Musk made twice made a salute interpreted by many as a Nazi or a fascist Roman salute.
+During the following controversy, defenders of Musk used the association of a Roman salute to justify it, but many neo-Nazis and white supremicists celebrated it.

 Italy

 The salute has been used many times by prominent individuals as well as groups of people since the war.
 Famed poet Ezra Pound used the salute in praise of his adopted country of Italy when he returned in 1958 after being released from an insane asylum in the United States.
 The salute was on display in the 1968 funeral for Mussolini's youngest daughter, Anna Maria Mussolini Negri.
 When the Italian Social Movement had its greatest electoral gains since the Second World War in June 1971, crowds at the party headquarters cheered and gave the outstretched arm salute.
 On July 29, 1983, on the 100th anniversary of Mussolini's birth, thousands of black-shirted supporters chanted "Duce!
 Duce!" with their arms raised in the fascist salute on a march from his native village of Predappio in Romagna to the cemetery where he was buried.
 On the eve of Silvio Berlusconi's election victory in 1994, young supporters of Gianfranco Fini made the fascist salute while chanting "Duce!
 Duce!"

 In 2005, Italian footballer Paolo Di Canio created controversy by twice using the gesture to salute S.S.
 Lazio fans, first in a match against archrivals A.S.
 Roma and then against A.S.
 Livorno Calcio (a club inclined to leftist politics).
 Di Canio received a one match game ban after the second event and was fined 7,000 euros, after which he was quoted as saying "I will always salute as I did because it gives me a sense of belonging to my people [...]
 I saluted my people with what for me is a sign of belonging to a group that holds true values, values of civility against the standardisation that this society imposes upon us."
 His salute featured on unofficial merchandise sold outside Stadio Olimpico after the ban.
 Di Canio has also expressed admiration for Mussolini.